arpanbiswas52/ST-541Poject/README.md

-constraints of Storage of the reservoirs, `Forebay_constraints()` validates all the constraints of Froebay elevation of the reservoirs, `Energy_constraints()` validates the constraints on the energy generation by Turbines. `ForebayEndofPeriod_constraints()` is special constraints applied to Grand Coulee only to stabilize the forebay elevation at the end of period of optimization.
-Grand Coulle has the largest storage and take a longer time to fill.
+constraints of Storage of the reservoirs, `Forebay_constraints()` validates all the constraints of Froebay elevation of the reservoirs, `Energy_constraints()` validates the constraints on the energy generation by Turbines. `ForebayEndofPeriod_constraints()` are special constraints applied to Grand Coulee only to stabilize the forebay elevation at the end of period of optimization.
+Grand Coulle has the largest storage and takes a longer time to fill.
 Therefore, we need to be sure the optimal result doesnot provide solution to empty the whole reservoir at the end of optimization period and should be within a certain level of forebay at the start of next optimization period.`Constraints_validation()` calls all the above functions in this